lkesteloot/unsong/unsong.md

 A moment of silence.

-“I…I thought you should be the first to know,” he said.
+“I...
+I thought you should be the first to know,” he said.

 “No,” said Robin, “that’s silly.
 You need to figure out a better way.
 Ask Uriel.”